Gooru/ln-rescope/README.md

 ### Task list V2
 For the Rescope V2, the tasks that are identified are :

-- Disable Queue of Rescope on call of fetch API
+- Remove the code to call the internal baseline API
 - Update module to check the rescope being applicable
 - Remove the support for rescope setting change event for doing rescope
 - Create a module to fetch Course's Competency Route